 LEARN MORE: https://www.gdconf.com/

 3. Game Connection America

 Game Connection is attended by game developers, publishers and distributors, and a wide variety of service providers.
-Around 750 companies are represented, with hundreds of buyers from over 50 different countries and around 200 exhibitors.
-According to event statistics, attendees report an average ROI of $300,000, making it a potentially lucrative opportunity.
+Around 750 companies are represented, with hundreds of buyers from over 50 different countries and around 220 exhibitors.
+According to event statistics, over 7,700 deals are made at every event!
+And attendees report an average ROI of $300,000, making it a potentially lucrative opportunity.

 LEARN MORE: https://www.game-connection.com/